Sauna Buying Guide

 Traditional saunas have been used for centuries and remain a popular choice for those who enjoy a classic, immersive heat experience.

-• A traditional sauna experience
+• Those seeking a traditional sauna experience

-• Higher temperatures and shorter sessions
+• Those who prefer higher temperatures and shorter sessions

 • Indoor or outdoor installations